 Nominally the Project will schedule quarterly reviews of Project status with the NCSX Federal Project Director and the OFES Management.
-Two of these reviews will focus on cost and schedule aspects of the Project; one will be scheduled near the middle of the fiscal year during the period preceding the presentation of the Field Work Proposal and one near the end of the fiscal year.
+These reviews will focus on cost and schedule aspects of the Project.
 At these meetings the project will report the status of the project in general and the cost variances that potentially impact the level of contingency in particular.
 Progress on detailed planning will also be reported.
 Based on these inputs the project will recommend to DOE changes to the Project Baseline.
 This recommendation will be documented in the form of a formal change.
-The other two quarterly reviews will focus more deeply on the technical aspects of the Project.
+In addition, as needed to support Critical Decision milestones or as requested by the NCSX Acquisition Executive, these reviews may be expanded to include external reviewers organized by the Office of Science Office of Construction Management Support (the "Lehman" Review).

-Annually, the NCSX Project will assess whether it is necessary to perform a bottoms-up re-planning and re-estimate of cost and schedule to complete the project.
-When necessary, this typically involves the re-scheduling of work previously scheduled but not completed.
+Every 6 months a bottoms-up estimate at completion (EAC)) will be performed for either the entire project, or for selected WBS elements of concern as determined by the NCSX Project Manager or the NCSX Federal Project Director.
+This may involve the rescheduling of work previously scheduled but not completed.
 This is done in order to ensure that the current performance measurement baseline remains up-to-date and consistent with the approved performance baseline parameters (TEC, completion date, etc.), and remains a reliable basis for budgeting, resource planning, and measurement of future performance.
 The elapsed time from the start of the re-planning activity until approval of an ECP establishing the new performance measurement baseline may be several weeks.
 During the time when work is in the process of being re-scheduled, the reporting of scheduled work (incremental BCWS) may be based on estimates which will require later revision.